sdemey00/miniRT/README.md

 ## License

-This project is part of the 42 School curriculum and is 42 private property.
+This project is part of the 42 School curriculum and is 42 property.

 ---